Last updated Oct 22, 2024 and written by Aditi Mohan

 Every successful business begins with a comprehensive and airtight business plan.
 A business plan serves as a roadmap for your business which outlines your goals, your finances, and your strategies and provides you with a clear direction for your entrepreneurial journey.

 However, writing a business plan can be a daunting task, especially if you’ve never written one before.
-Keep reading for our advice on how to craft a winning business plan.

 What is a business plan?